duncanmcclean/sc-starter-kit/README.md

 ## Front-end stack

 Tailwind CSS & Alpine.js are used out-of-the-box but feel free to change them out if you're more comfortable with something else.
-For building CSS & JS, this starter kit uses [Laravel Mix](https://laravel.com/docs/master/mix).
+For building CSS & JS, this starter kit uses [Vite](https://laravel.com/docs/9.x/vite).
 It's configured to compile one CSS file and one JS file.

 -   `resources/css/site.css` -> `public/css/site.css`
 -   `resources/js/site.js` -> `public/js/site.js`

 There's also a few commands you can run to compile your assets for various environments.

-- `npm run dev` - to compile your assets locally
-- `npm run watch` - to compile your assets locally and start a watcher looking out for file changes
+-   `npm run dev` - runs a local watcher
-- `npm run production` - to compile and minify your assets, ready for production
+-   `npm run build` - to build your CSS & JavaScript, ready for production

+## Inspired by Peak

+Parts of the Simple Commerce Starter Kit have been inspired/borrowed from the popular [Peak starter kit](https://github.com/studio1902/statamic-peak).
+If you're not familiar with Peak, I'd highly recommend checking it out.

+If you want to use all the features in Peak, you should install the Peak Starter Kit first, then [install Simple Commerce on top](https://simple-commerce.duncanmcclean.com/installation#content-installing-into-an-existing-site).

 ---